-The engineer dispatching business saw the number of engineers and the unit price of engineers surpass those in the same period of the previous year and the utilization rate remain at the same level as the previous year.
-As a result, net sales for this fiscal year increased 10.6% year on year to JPY 7,002,175 thousand.
+The engineer dispatching business saw the number of engineers surpass that in the same period of the previous year, the utilization rate fall short of that in the same period of the previous year, and the unit price of engineers remain at the same level as that in the same period of the previous year.
+As a result, net sales for this fiscal year increased 2.5% year on year to JPY 7,174,725 thousand.